|Nutrition Facts (per serving)|

 You can eat the chia pudding as is, or top with fresh berries, such as strawberries and blueberries for an even more refreshing breakfast.
 For added crunch, add almonds, walnuts, or pistachios over top the pudding.

-- Cover and chill overnight, or at least 4 hours.
-Stir once or twice to de-clump any seeds that may have clumped together.
+Cover and chill overnight, or at least 4 hours.
+Stir once or twice to loosen any seeds that may have clumped together.

-- Divide chia pudding into two bowls.
-Top with sliced strawberries, blueberries, and a handful of choice of nuts, if desired.
+Divide chia pudding into two bowls.
+Top with sliced strawberries, blueberries, and a handful of nuts, if desired.